FSFSplatter: Build Surface and Novel Views with Sparse-Views within 2min: Method

-Drawing on advanced point cloud processing techniques \cite{shapenetMarcin,gaupcrender}, we adopt point cloud patches as the input units to our network to enhance its generalization capability across diverse scenes.
-After obtaining the back-projected 3D point cloud via the DPT head and camera head, and applying normalization, we employ K-Nearest Neighbors (KNN) to partition the point cloud into randomly sampled local patches.
-These patches are divided into multiple small batches, each processed through an encoder-decoder architecture to generate densified Gaussian primitives.
-Finally, after de-normalization, the processed batches are merged to form the complete Gaussian scene, as expressed in Equation \ref{gsinit_batch}.
-Here, $\mathbf{N}$ and $\mathbf{N}'$ denote the normalization and de-normalization operations, respectively; $\mathbb{B}$ and $\mathbb{B}'$ represent batch partitioning and merging; and $\mathbb{D}$ signifies the aforementioned densification process.
+Drawing on advanced point cloud processing techniques \cite{shapenetMarcin,gaupcrender}, we adopt point cloud patches as the input units to our network to enhance the generalization capability across diverse scenes.
+We employ K-Nearest Neighbors (KNN) to partition the high-dimensional point cloud into randomly sampled local patches.
+Each patch is processed through an encoder-decoder architecture to generate densified Gaussian primitives.
+Finally, after de-normalization, the processed batches are merged to form the complete Gaussian scene, as expressed in \cref{gsinit_batch}.
+Here, $\mathbf{N}$ and $\mathbf{N}'$ denote the normalization and de-normalization operations; $\mathbb{B}$ and $\mathbb{B}'$ represent batch partitioning and merging; and $\mathbb{D}$ signifies the aforementioned densification process.